 SEO auditing tools, like SEMrush and Ahrefs, can be incredibly helpful in identifying low-value pages.
 These tools provide comprehensive site audits, highlighting issues like poor keyword rankings, broken links, and weak backlink profiles.
 Regular audits help you keep track of your pages’ performance, allowing you to promptly address any issues that arise.

-For a quick-and-easy fix, you can use a no-index tag for single pages, and robots.txt for entire directories or single pages.
+For a quick and easy fix, you can use a no-index tag for single pages, and robots.txt for entire directories or single pages.
 With these, you can block Googlebot from crawling low-value pages, guiding it instead to the more important and valuable sections of your site.
 To be clear, cleaning up and optimizing your site as a whole is the preferred approach, but simply blocking low-value pages may be a good first step.

 Your Sitemap is Key to Crawl Budget Optimization